Recycling Program Requirements

 Townhouse communities often use contractors or employees to maintain common areas within the community.
 In this instance, yard waste from the community is managed separately from the refuse and other recyclables collected from residents.
 Alternative methods for managing yard waste may be approved if the townhouse community can demonstrate that yard waste from common areas will be legitimately recycled.

-Townhouse communities with alternative methods for recycling yard waste from the community may apply (in writing) to the Director of the Division of Solid Waste Collection and Recycling for written approval of the alternative method of yard waste recycling other than curbside collection.
-Application for approval of an alternative recycling system for yard waste can be made on forms provided by the Division of Solid Waste Collection and Recycling and approvals are valid for a period of two years, after which they must be renewed.
+Townhouse communities with alternative methods for recycling yard waste from the community may apply (in writing) to the Deputy Director of the Solid Waste Management Program for written approval of the alternative method of yard waste recycling other than curbside collection.
+Application for approval of an alternative recycling system for yard waste can be made on forms provided by the Solid Waste Management Program and approvals are valid for a period of two years, after which they must be renewed.
 A copy of this form is provided in Appendix A. The written approval from the county must be maintained by the property manager/owner and a copy of the approval must be provided to the collection company for retention in its files.

 Approval of alternative recycling systems for yard waste will only be made for townhouse communities where an alternative method for recycling yard waste can be demonstrated.
 Approval of alternative recycling systems for yard waste will not be made for mixed communities that include townhouses and single-family homes.